Flying High (musical)

 Flying High is a musical comedy with book by B. G. DeSylva, Lew Brown, and Jack McGowan, lyrics by B. G. DeSylva and Lew Brown, music by Ray Henderson.
+Set in Manhattan and Newark, New Jersey, the musical is about an inventor, Rusty Krouse, who is attempting to enter his "Aerocopter", in the upcoming 10th Annual Air Show at an airport.

 Produced by George White, the Broadway production opened on March 3, 1930 at the Apollo Theatre for a total run of 355 performances.
-The cast included Oscar Shaw, Bert Lahr, and Kate Smith.
+The cast included Bert Lahr as Rusty Krouse, Oscar Shaw as Tod Addison, Kate Smith as Pansy Sparks, Russ Brown as Sport, Pearl Osgood as Bunny McHugh, Grace Brinkley as Eileen Cassidy, and the Gale Sisters: Jean Gale, June Gale, Joan Gale, and Jane Gale.

 This was the last of the DeSylva, Brown and Henderson Broadway musicals.

+It was adapted into a 1931 film of the same name.